 In 1986, multi-millionaire David H. Murdock took control of Lanai … Murdock quickly began construction of two luxury resorts.
 In 1992, the final pineapple harvest occurred, officially completing the transition of the island’s main economic focus to tourism.

-Affordable homes for workers, luxury homes and condos, golf courses and other tourism-focused building occurred in the coming years as well.
+Affordable homes for workers, luxury homes and condos, a golf course, and other tourism-focused building occurred in the coming years as well.
 The island eventually became known as a vacation destination.

 During his ownership, Murdock created a new economic focus and jobs for Lanai’s residents.
 However, as Alberta proudly told us, one of his best gifts were the many Cook Island Pine Trees he planted – which take moisture from the air and help create fresh water for this dry island.